-Over the years I have experienced again and again that the expected condemnation usually doesn’t happen.
-And when it does, that it usually comes from people I have no interest in.
+Over the years, I have experienced again and again that the expected condemnation usually doesn’t happen.
+And when it does it usually comes from people I have no interest in.
 Or perhaps the two are connected.

-You see, the trick turned out to be this:
+You see, the trick turned out to be the following:

-So, that meeting with my colleague this morning.
-For the subject we were discussing, it was important for me to mention my family situation, and so I did.
+So that meeting with my colleague this morning.
+For the subject we were discussing it was important for me to mention my family situation.
+So I did.

-By now, I have learned how to do that without causing too much distress.
+By now I have learned how to do that without causing too much distress.
 When I first started sharing more openly, I was still battling the shame.
-So I would just dump my story, because that alone was quite an emotional battle.
-Now that I have had some practice, I can prepare people a little before getting to the big ugly truth.
+So I would just dump my story because that alone was quite an emotional battle.
+Now that I have had some practice, I can prepare people a little by leading up to my story before getting to the big ugly truth.

 Owning My Story With Pride

-I MADE IT THROUGH THAT!!
-This happened, and I will no longer condemn myself for it… because let’s face it… all that fear of judgement is just projected judgement of yourself.
+I made it through!
+This happened, but I will no longer condemn myself for it.
+Because, let’s face it, all that fear of judgement is just projected judgement of myself.

 regardless of where that is!